UTAH STATE CORRECTIONAL FACILITY

 In 2013, the Utah Legislature and Governor’s Office determined it was necessary to transition operations from the current prison in Draper (a more than 70-year-old campus) to a new facility.
 The overarching goal of this move was to replace the outdated facilities and aging infrastructure with a new, state-of-the-art facility.
 The Utah State Correctional Facility (USCF) officially began operations in July 2022.
-This 200-acre correctional facility is located five miles west of the Salt Lake City International Airport and is currently equipped to house just under 3000 incarcerated individuals.
+This 200-acre correctional facility is located five miles west of the Salt Lake City International Airport.

 Research shows that a prison population’s surroundings play a crucial role in their psychological rehabilitation.
 Therefore, the Prison Relocation Team determined that the design of the new correctional facility must be well-thought-out.
 It must integrate multiple functions, delivering court and social services to the population while providing an environment conducive to recovery and rehabilitation.